Oky-period-tracker/periodtracker/deplyment.md

 sudo reboot
 ```

-This will disconnect you from the droplet, reconnect again using the same command as before.
+This will disconnect you from the droplet, wait for it to reboot then reconnect using the same command as before.

 Switch to the PostgreSQL user